nodejs/mentorship/onboarding_docs/docs/SectionI/SelectionProcess.md

-# Step 7: Selection Process (Week 7)
+# Step 7: Sorting Process (Week 7)

 ## Motivation

-With a reasonable amount of Applicants collected, it is time to select the most suitable Candidates and Mentee(s) from the pool.
+With the window for applications closed and the filtering of applicants completed, it is time to sort the most suitable Mentee(s) from the applicant pool.

-## Procedure
+## Sorting Procedure

-1. Any new (non-highlighted) Applicants since the last filtering round are filtered using the same procedure.
-2. If, after filtering, the MI decides there are not enough Candidates, the MI may decide to extend the Application Period.
-If so, the extension is announced through the usual channels.
-3. Once enough Candidates are collected, the selection process can begin.
-4. The Candidates are split evenly among the present MI members.
-Each member is assigned a color and the rows on the Applicants results spreadsheet are highlighted those colors.
+1. The MI will once again define critera to select applicants.
+However, this time the critera will be  based on how effective the applicant's skills will be for the working group / initiative.
+This procedure accounts for other skills that were not specified within our challenge but appeared in the candidate's application.
+This criteria should then be written down in the Filtering & Sorting Post for record keeping and reference.

+>*Note*: Selection of sorting criteria will be different for every mentee position that is posted.
+Therefore, it is important to receive attributes and skills that would be beneficial to the working group / initiative when the MI discusses a new mentee position with them.

-5. Each member evaluates the assigned Candidates and chooses a favorite Candidate.
+2. Each MI member will proceed to evaluate the filtered Candidates based on the Working Group or Initiative's sorting criteria and choose a favorite Candidate.

-6. Once all present members have chosen a favorite Candidate, time is given for each member to study the other members’ favorite Candidates and choose a favorite from among all the favorites.
-7. Once all present members have selected a final favorite Candidate, a message in the MI Channel is created with the format “<Mentor’s Initiative Name> Selection”.
+3. Once all present members have selected a favorite Candidate, a message in the MI Channel is created with the format “<Mentor’s Initiative Name> Selection”.

-8. Each member types - but does not send - the name of that member’s favorite Candidate as a reply to that message.
-After a verbal countdown, all members submit their response simultaneously.
-The Candidate with the most votes becomes the Selected Mentee.
-9. In the case where there is a tie, each member will give their pros and cons to the selected Mentees and deliberate until a selection is made.
+4. Here the MI members will post the applicant they believe is the best fit for the position.

+5. Based on the MI member responses, a list of the top three applicants will be created.
+This list will sort the favorite candidates by rank in which we reccommend most given the specific sorting criteria.

+6. Once the list has been created, we will send in the top three applicants as a recommendation to the working group / initiative for them to look over and decide.

-10. Contact with selected Mentee to inform them of their selection is to be made via their profile on the Slack channel and their provided email.
+7. When the applicant is then selected, we will contact the selected Mentee to inform them of their selection.
+This is to be made via their profile on the Slack channel and their provided email.